-As of 31 December 2021, it was equal to 611.39 million Baht and 31 December 2020, it was equal to 515.40 million Baht, which consist of trade receivables 611.02 million Baht and 511.19 million Baht, and other current receivables 0.37 million Baht and 0.21 million Baht, respectively.
-The increase in trade accounts receivable is consistent with the change in revenue that has continued to increase.
+As of 31 December 2022, it was equal to 538.16 million Baht and 31 December 2021, it was equal to 611.39 million Baht, which consist of trade receivables 538.04 million Baht and 611.02 million Baht, and other current receivables 0.12 million Baht and 0.37 million Baht, respectively.
+The decrease in trade accounts receivable is consistent with the change in revenue that has continued to decrease by 73.23 million Baht or 11.98% under credit term between 15-30 days.
 The Company had policy to determine allowance for doubtful accounts from the estimation of the expected doubtful debts.
 The management is required to exercise judgment in estimating the expected doubtful debts on each account receivables.
 By taking into account the past collection experience, the aging of the debt outstanding, and the expected economic conditions of the group with similar credit risk, etc.

-As of 31 December 2021, the Company had trade receivables not yet paid at the total of 612.11 million Baht, representing a ratio of 96.27% of total account receivables which mostly are traders under Section 7 who buy biodiesel from the Company.
+As of 31 December 2022, the Company had trade receivables not yet paid at the total of 538.04 million Baht, representing a ratio of 100% of total account receivables which mostly are traders under Section 7 who buy biodiesel from the Company.
 Such group of customers paid to the Company on schedule.
-For customers who did not pay for goods to the Company who mostly are receivables that were overdue more than 12 months, the majority of them were receivables arising from Edible Oil from 2018 and from one biodiesel producer from 2019.
+For customers who did not pay for goods to the Company who mostly is receivables that was overdue more than 12 months, arising from Edible Oil from 2018.
+The management has considered to write-off the allowance for doubtful debt.

-The Company had an overdue account receivable of 23.73 million Baht, representing a ratio of 3.73% of total account receivables.
-The allowance for doubtful debt was increased from 2020 by 20.19 million Baht as a result from write-off of some accounts receivables due to legal action ending of 0.31 million Baht, was partially re-paid from one account receivable of 0.18 million Baht.
-The mentioned account receivable is still operating and the Company's management has considered to record the allowance for doubtful accounts in full amount of outstanding debts.
-At present, the Company is in the process of seizing assets for sale.
-It could be summed up the accounts receivables based on its maturity as of 31 December 2021 and as of 31 December 2020 as follows:
+The Company had an overdue account receivable of 2.18 million Baht, representing a ratio of 0.69% of total account receivables.
+The allowance for doubtful debt was decreased from 2021 by 21.55 million Baht as the Company was re-paid the debt by the biodiesel customer and was partially re-paid from editble oil receivable of 0.27 million Baht.
+The Company is under to process of further legal proceeding since the edible oil receivable has stopped the payment as committed.
+It could be summed up the accounts receivables based on its maturity as of 31 December 2022 and as of 31 December 2021 as follows:

-Account Receivables (Unit : Million Baht) Consolidated Financial Statements As of 31 December, 2021 Consolidated Financial Statements As of 31 December, 2020
+Account Receivables (Unit : Million Baht) Consolidated Financial Statements As of 31 December, 2022 Consolidated Financial Statements As of 31 December, 2021

 Account receivable

-Undue 612.11 489.56
+Undue 538.04 612.11

-Overdue for 3 months - 0.35
+Overdue for 3 months - -

 Overdue for 3 months but not over 6 months - -

 Overdue for 3 months but not over 12 months - -

-Overdue over 12 months 23.73 29.91
+Overdue over 12 months 2.18 23.73

-Total 635.84 519.82
+Total 540.22 635.84

-Less Expected credit loss (24.82) (4.63)
+Less Expected credit loss (2.18) (24.82)

-Net Account Receivable 611.02 515.19
+Net Account Receivable 538.04 611.02

-In 2021 and 2020, the Company's average collection period were equal to 31.97 days and 29.37 days, respectively.
+In 2022 and 2021, the Company's average collection period were equal to 27 days and 32 days, respectively.
 The Company determined credit term policy for receiving payments from clients between 15-60 days depending on the type of products and determined debt collection policy for overdue accounts receivable over 30 days through the issuance of a letter of demanding in writing.

-Inventory
+- Inventory

-As of 31 December 2021, it was 567.48 million Baht and as of 31 December 2020 it was 416.94 million Baht or 19.18% and 16.30% of total assets, which was increased by 150.53 million Baht or 36.10% due to the CPO price is significantly increased.
+As of 31 December 2022, it was 426.30 million Baht and as of 31 December 2021 it was 567.48 million Baht or 14.41% and 19.18% of total assets, which was decreased by 141.17 million Baht or 24.88% due to the CPO price is significantly decreased.
+The Company had to realize the NRV for 14.00 million Baht as of 31 December 2022.